Dell-Networking/ansible-dellos-docs/source/roles.rst

 sFlow role
 ----------

-The `dellos-sflow <https://galaxy.ansible.com/Dell-Networking/dellos-sflow/>`_ role facilitates the configuration of global and interface-level sflow attributes.
-This role supports the configuration of sflow collectors at the global level, enabling and disabling of sFlow and specification of sFlow polling-interval, sample-rate, max-datagram sizes, and so on are supported at interface and global levels.
+The `dellos-sflow <https://galaxy.ansible.com/Dell-Networking/dellos-sflow/>`_ role facilitates the configuration of global and interface-level sFlow attributes.
+This role supports the configuration of sFlow collectors at the global level, enabling and disabling of sFlow and specification of sFlow polling-interval, sample-rate, max-datagram sizes, and so on are supported at interface and global levels.

 Abstracted for ``OS9``

 SNMP role
 ---------

-The `dellos-snmp <https://galaxy.ansible.com/Dell-Networking/dellos-snmp/>`_ role facilitates the configuration of global snmp attributes.
+The `dellos-snmp <https://galaxy.ansible.com/Dell-Networking/dellos-snmp/>`_ role facilitates the configuration of global simple network management protocol (SNMP) attributes.
 It supports the configuration of SNMP server attributes like users, group, community, location, traps, and so on.

 Abstracted for ``OS9`` ``OS10``